Experimental library to quickly derive Decline CLI interfaces, to quickly prototype CLI applications.

 If you see something that can be improved in this library – please contribute!
 Turning users into contributors and maintainers is one of the purest joys of OSS.

-This library was largely put together on board of a plane during a very short flight, so it cuts a lot of corners when it comes to performance of generated code - mainly because I didn't use
+This library was largely put together on board of a plane during a very short flight, so it might have some rough edges.

 This is a standard Scala CLI project, with a Makefile for some useful commands.